 Data is synchronously replicated from the primary instance to the secondary instances.

-This allows you to ensure data consistency and finance-level reliability.
+This allows you to ensure data consistency and finance-grade reliability.